klementined/klementined/README.md

 ## Random student in Canada that likes to code

-### I'm busy I have to walk my fish 🐟
+### About me 🐟
-- 📚 High school student
+- 📚 First Year Computer Engineering Student at University of Toronto
-- 🌱 Currently learning everything
+- 🌱 Learning Binary Tree Algorithm
-- 😴 Sleeps 24/7
+- 😴 Working on Baekjoon (Korean Leetcode)